 Manchester is a great city for international students and hosts more international students than any other UK university.
 It boasts excellent international and UK transport links.
 Manchester Airport is a major international air hub and is the busiest UK airport outside of London, with several direct international routes.
 It was the World's first regional airport to accommodate the Airbus A380, the World's largest passenger plane, and it hosts a daily A380 service to Dubai.
 Manchester is just a two-hour rail journey away from London.
 The London to Manchester rail service operates every 20 minutes during peak hours.

-Professor Brian Cox, a particle physicist and science broadcaster based at the School of Physics & Astronomy, talks about how Jodrell Bank and physics research at Manchester attracted him to study physics at the University of Manchester.
+Professor Brian Cox, a particle physicist and science broadcaster based at the Department of Physics and Astronomy, talks about how Jodrell Bank and physics research at Manchester attracted him to study physics at the University of Manchester.

-The Jodrell Bank Centre for Astrophysics is part of the School of Physics & Astronomy with a cohort of around 80 staff and students including around 25 members of academic staff.
+The Jodrell Bank Centre for Astrophysics is part of the Department of Physics and Astronomy with a cohort of around 80 staff and students including around 25 members of academic staff.
 Our research spans: technology development; extra-solar planets; the Sun; stars and the inter-stellar environment; pulsars; extra-galactic astronomy and cosmology.

 Funding possibilities for non-EU overseas students